ProjectMHQ/projectm/documentation/Websocket.md

 - Join the private namespace returned by the authentication process before `timeout`.
 - From this point, messages must be sent on the private namespace (namespace `/<channel_id>`).
 The namespace is ephemeral and changes at every authentication.
 - Client disconnected by legacy network disconnections may rejoin a previous channel before timeout without re-authenticating.
-- To keep the namespace alive client must answer `PING` messages with `PONG` responses on the `presence` channel.
+- To keep the namespace alive client must answer `PING` messages with `PONG` responses on the `presence` topic.